Metric connections with parallel skew-symmetric torsion: Parallel -structures

 \begin{ecor} If a parallel $\u(1)^m$-structure on $N=N_1\times\ldots\times N_s$ constructed as before is non-degenerate, then $m\le s$. \end{ecor} \begin{proof} Indeed, if $m>s$ then the $s$ vectors $(c_{1\alpha},\ldots,c_{m\alpha})$ span a strict subspace $V_1$ of $\RM^n$ (if $V_1=0$ we replace it by any proper subspace of $\RM^n$).
 Then $V_2:=V_1^\perp$, $A:=\{1,\ldots,s\}$ and $B:=\emptyset$ satisfy the condition of Lemma \ref{cdec}, so the structure is degenerate. \end{proof}

-\begin{exe} Every quaternion-Kähler manifold $(N,g)$ carries a 3-dimensional parallel sub-bundle $B$ of skew-symmetric endomorphisms locally spanned by almost complex structures satisfying the quaternion relations.
-The frame bundle $P$ of $B$ was introduced by Konishi \cite{konishi}, who showed that it has a connection (induced from the Levi-Civita connection of $N$) whose curvature is parallel as section of $\Lambda^2 \T N\otimes \ad (P)$.
-If $N$ has positive scalar curvature, then \eqref{epsi} is satisfied after rescaling the metric on $N$ if necessary.
-We thus have a parallel non-degenerate $\sp(1)$-structure on $N$. \end{exe}

-Conversely, if $(N,g^N)$ carries a parallel $\sp(1)$-structure, then by Lemma \ref{iredg} below, the structure is degenerate unless $N$ is irreducible, in which case it is quaternion-Kähler with positive scalar curvature by Proposition \ref{irre} below.
+\begin{exe} If $(N,g^N)$ carries a parallel $\sp(1)$-structure, then by Lemma \ref{iredg} below, the structure is degenerate unless $(N,g^N)$ is de Rham irreducible, in which case it is quaternion-Kähler with positive scalar curvature by Proposition \ref{irre} below.
+Conversely, every quaternion-Kähler manifold with positive scalar curvature carries a parallel non-degenerate $\sp(1)$-struc\-ture defined by its Konishi bundle \cite{konishi} (see the appendix for the explicit calculations). \end{exe}

 \begin{exe} Every symmetric space of compact type $N=L/G$ carries a natural parallel $\gg$-structure.
 Indeed, consider the natural metrics on $N$ and $\gg$ induced by an $\Ad_L$-invariant scalar product on the Lie algebra $\ll$ of $L$, and define $P:=L$, seen as $G$-principal bundle over $N$, with the connection $\gamma$ induced from the Levi-Civita connection of $N$.
 If $\mm$ denotes the orthogonal complement of $\gg$ in $\ll$, $\gamma$ is just the $\mm$-component of the Maurer-Cartan form of $L$.
 Then the $G$-equivariant map $\phi:\gg\to\so(\mm)\simeq\Lambda^2\mm$, $a\mapsto \ad_a|_\mm$ induces a parallel Lie algebra bundle morphism $\psi:\ad (P)\to\Lambda^2 \T N$ by $\psi(u\xi):=u\phi(\xi)$ for every $u\in P$ and $\xi\in\gg$.
 In order to check \eqref{epsi}, let $u$ be a local section of $P$, $x,y\in \mm$ and $X:=ux$, $Y:=uy$ the corresponding local vector fields on $N$.
 Then for every $\xi\in\gg$ we have \bea\langle u\xi,R^\gamma_{X,Y}\rangle&=&-\langle u\xi,u[x,y]\rangle=-\langle \xi,[x,y]\rangle=\langle [x,\xi],y\rangle=-\langle \ad_\xi( x),y\rangle\\ &=&-\langle \phi(\xi),x\wedge y\rangle=-g^N( u\phi(\xi),ux\wedge uy)=-g^N(\psi(u\xi),X\wedge Y)\ .\eea More generally, according to Lemma \ref{g1}, a symmetric space of compact type $N=L/H$ carries a canonical parallel $\gg$-structure for every ideal $\gg$ of the isotropy Lie algebra $\hh$. \end{exe}